 As a global professional services firm offering clients advice and solutions in risk, strategy and people, the eight areas of expertise described in the chart below support our business and strategy.
-The chart identifies the five principal skills that the Directors and Governance Committee considered for each director when evaluating that director's experience and qualifications to serve as a director.
-Additional information about each director's background, business experience and other matters, as well as a description of how each individual's experience qualifies him or her to serve as a director of the Company is provided under the heading "Item 1-Election of Directors" beginning on page 18.
+While each director possesses other relevant skills and experience, the chart below identifies the five principal skills that the Directors and Governance Committee considered for each director when evaluating that director's experience and qualifications to serve as a director.
+Additional information about each director's background, business experience and other matters, as well as a description of how each individual's experience qualifies him or her to serve as a director of the Company is provided under the heading "Item 1 - Election of Directors" beginning on page 18.

-Mr. Anderson Ms. Erkan Mr. Fanjul Mr. Glaser Mr. Hanway Ms. Hopkins Ms. Ingram Ms. Lute Mr. Mills Mr. Nolop Mr. Schapiro Mr. Yates Mr. Yost Leadership: Business and strategic management experience from service in a significant leadership position, such as a chief executive officer, chief financial officer or other senior leadership role. • • • • • • • • • • • • • Financial: Background and experience in finance, accounting, banking, capital markets, financial reporting or economics. • • • • • • • • • • • Industry: Experience in the Company's businesses and industries, including insurance, insurance and reinsurance brokerage, consulting and healthcare. • • • • • International: International background or global experience, including in growth markets. • • • • • • • Technology: Experience in technology, innovation or cybersecurity, particularly as a senior executive. • • • • • • Corporate Governance & ESG: Experience with governance principles or ESG initiatives, including sustainability and inclusion and diversity. • • • • • • • • Government Relations & Regulatory: Experience with government relations, regulatory matters or regulated industries and political affairs. • • • • • • • • Risk Management: Experience in risk management, strategic planning or compliance. • • • • • • • • Diversity: Gender, racial, ethnic or cultural diversity. • • • • • • •
+SKILLS AND EXPERIENCE Mr. Anderson Mr. Doyle Mr. Fanjul Mr. Hanway Ms. Hartman Ms. Hopkins Ms. Ingram Ms. Lute Mr. Mills Mr. Schapiro Mr. Yates Leadership: Business and strategic management experience from service in a significant leadership position, such as a chief executive officer, chief financial officer or other senior leadership role. • • • • • • • • • • • Financial: Background and experience in finance, accounting, banking, capital markets, financial reporting or economics, including from experience overseeing the preparation of audited financial statements. • • • • • • • • • Industry: Experience in the Company's businesses and industries, including insurance, insurance and reinsurance brokerage, consulting, investment or asset management and healthcare. • • • • International: International background or experience with multinational or global firms, including in growth markets. • • • • • • • • Technology and Cybersecurity: Experience in technology, innovation, data analytics or cybersecurity risks and solutions, particularly as a senior executive. • • • • ESG: Experience with environmental, social and governance matters, including climate risks, sustainability initiatives, inclusion and diversity efforts and governance practices for large companies or institutions. • • • • • • • Government Relations & Regulatory: Experience with government relations, political affairs, regulatory matters or regulated industries, particularly insurance, insurance and reinsurance brokerage and investment or asset management. • • • • •